seanny421/408app/DEVLOG.md

 - updated input bar themes
-- reworked how we stored/handled caption data
+- reworked how we stored/handled caption data caption data is stored as such:
+      - we have a matches dictionary that captures all data per term i.e. matchDict[term], it is structured like so:
+        matchDict: {
+          [term:string]: {
+            [videoId: string]: {
+              timestamps: number[]
+            }
+          }
+        }
+      - so if we wanted to get the timestamps for the 2nd video for the term "hello": const timeStampArr = matchDict["hello"][1].timestamps
 - styled caption page

-    STEP ONE (minimum viable product) ALMOST COMPLETE
+## STEP ONE (minimum viable product) ALMOST COMPLETE
   - just need to clean up some bugs

 ---------------------------------------------------------------------